ayperiKhudaybergenova/bert-distilbert-comparison-WNLI-NER/README.md

 * DistilBERT F1 Score: 63.77%

-[View the NER comparison code here](NER_finetuned_RealTestSet.py)
+[View the NER comparison code here](NER_finetuned_RealTestSet.py) The link to the local files if no repository access:

-### The link to the local files, in case one does not have access to the repository:

 2. Quantitative analysis: comparing named entities detected on **CoNLL-2003 test set**